entelognathus/early-gnathostome-phylogeny/Character list 2023 to be compiled.md

 > - The coding of *Meemannia*_like fish is 0.

+> - The coding of *Yipetalichthys* is 0.
+The coding of *Eurycaraspis incilis*, *Quasipetalichthys haikouensis*, *Pauropetalichthys magnoculus* should be revised from ? to 0.

 385. Ethmoid articulation for palatoquadrate: (0) placed on postnasal wall; (1) extends posteriorly to the level of N.II.

 > Zhu  *et al*.
 (2009, Character 35), and references therein; Zhu *et al*.
 (2013), Character 221; Choo *et al*.
 (2017), Character 242; King *et al*.
 (2017), Character 72; Castiello (2018), Character 74; Zhu Y. *et al*.
 (2022), Character 389; Brazeau *et al*.
 (2023), Character 76.